carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-readobj.rst

 .. option:: --section-data, --sd

  When used with :option:`--sections`, display section data for each section shown.
+This option has no effect for GNU style output.

 .. option:: --section-relocations, --sr

  When used with :option:`--sections`, display relocations for each section shown.
+This option has no effect for GNU style output.

 .. option:: --section-symbols, --st

  When used with :option:`--sections`, display symbols for each section shown.
+ This option has no effect for GNU style output.

 .. option:: --stackmap